-- Serve as the Chief Financial Officer and accountant for the Club and shall be considered an Authorized Signatory on behalf of the Club in regard to financial transactions and business.
+- Serve as the Chief Financial Officer and accountant for the Club and as an Authorized Signatory on behalf of the Club concerning financial transactions and business.

-- Collect all dues and other sums due to the Club, maintain a bank account for holding such funds, and pay all bills of the Club, including certification fees, from such funds.
+- Collect all dues and other sums due to the Club, maintain a bank account for holding such funds, and pay Club bills, including certification fees, from such funds.

-- Advise the President and the Executive Board of the financial condition of the Club.
+- Advise the President, Executive Committee, and the Board of Governors of the financial condition of the Club.

 - Serve as an ex-officio member of the Finance Committee & Fundraising Committee.

-- With the advice and consent of the President, set the procedures for reimbursement of Club Officers and members for Club expenses, as well as handle all the day-to-day monetary arrangements of the Club.
+- With the President’s advice and consent, set the procedures for reimbursement of Club members for Club expenses and handle the Club’s day-to-day monetary arrangements.

-- Be responsible for developing fundraising ideas and soliciting donations with assistance of the Fundraising Chairman.
+- Be responsible for developing fundraising ideas and soliciting donations with assistance from the Fundraising Committee.

-- With the advice and consent of the President, propose a budget to the Board of Governors, hereinafter defined, for approval at the beginning of each fiscal year.
+- With the President’s advice and consent, propose a budget to the Board of Governors, hereinafter defined, for approval at the beginning of each fiscal year.

 - Be responsible for administrative and tax filings for & on behalf of the Club and arrange for the filing of taxes where necessary.

-- With the advice and consent of the President, have full discretion to establish and maintain investment accounts for the purpose of investing club funds in securities, including, but not limited to, cash and cash equivalents, marketable securities including equities, and fixed income securities.
+- With the President’s advice and consent, have the discretion to establish and maintain investment accounts to invest club funds in securities, including but not limited to cash and cash equivalents, marketable securities including equities, and fixed income securities.

 - Maintain accurate financial records of all receipts and disbursements.